Pixelnest14/Asraya-project/SYSTEM_REQUIREMENTS.md

 -   **Notice Board:** Create, publish, and delete society-wide announcements that are instantly visible to all tenants.
 -   **Voting System:** Create and manage community polls, monitor voting progress with real-time results, and close polls.
 -   **Emergency Alert System:** Broadcast high-priority emergency messages to all residents instantly.
+-   **Smart Home Control:** Access a dedicated page with credentials to log into the Blynk app for managing society-wide smart devices.

 #### **Tenant-Specific Functions:**
 -   **Dashboard:** View a personalized summary of outstanding bills, active complaints, and the latest society announcements.